Airport transfers Santo Domingo – how to get to Punta Cana and the city

 Airport Transfers with VIP vehicles such as Chevrolet Suburban or a Hyundai Tucson are available for all destinations in the Dominican Republic.
 If you want a quote from Santo Domingo Airport, please check the following page and select the premium or SUV options.

-Uber from Santo Domingo airport to other destinations
+Uber from SDQ airport to other destinations

 For all regional and long-distance Uber rides from Santo Domingo airport, the same limitations as described above for Punta Cana are applying.
 Even Uber is officially available at Santo Domingo Airport, drivers most likely won’t take you to a destination considerably outside of Santo Domingo.
 Boca Chica and Juan Dolio, the nearest beach towns, might be an exception, but apart from that, better choose another method of transport or be prepared to negotiate with the Uber drivers.